etais-ee/etais-web/using/self_service.md

 ![Adding a VM - step 7](../images/project-vm-add-form-step7.jpg)

 By default, no incoming connections will be allowed for a VM.
-Predefined Security Groups that contain firewall rules must be linked to a VM in order to open up access (like ssh, HTTP, etc.).
+Predefined Security Groups (firewall rules) must be linked to a VM in order to open up access (like ssh, HTTP, etc.).
 By clicking the “Details” button, you can see the details about the available Security Groups.
 Security Groups can be added while ordering the VM or afterward by editing.

 > *NB!
 VM create form will automatically include a "default" security group that enables egress (ie outgoing) traffic for a VM and which is required in order to reply to any of the incoming packets!*